orzinger/lottery-ticket-hypothesis/README.md

 3) In download_data.py you can choose which dataset do you want to download - mnist, fashion mnist and cifar10 *

-4) A new UI for running an experiment for all models and dataset (in the original code, there was only mnist_fc experiment)
+4) A new UI for running an experiment for all models and datasets (in the original code, there was only mnist_fc experiment)